semaphore-protocol/website/versioned_docs/version-V2/technical-reference/zk-kit.md

 # ZK-kit libraries

-When using Semaphore each user will need to create their own identity, which will then be added to a group. [`@zk-kit/identity`](https://github.com/appliedzkp/zk-kit/tree/main/packages/identity) allows users to create and manage their identities, while [`@zk-kit/protocols`](https://github.com/appliedzkp/zk-kit/tree/main/packages/protocols) allows users to create Semaphore proofs to prove their group membership and signal their endorsement of an arbitrary string anonymously.
+When using Semaphore each user will need to create their own identity to be able to join a group. [`@zk-kit/identity`](https://github.com/appliedzkp/zk-kit/tree/main/packages/identity) allows users to create and manage their identities, while [`@zk-kit/protocols`](https://github.com/appliedzkp/zk-kit/tree/main/packages/protocols) allows users to create Semaphore proofs to prove their group membership and signal their endorsement of an arbitrary string anonymously.

 If you need to see the interface of these libraries go to http://zkkit.appliedzkp.org.